tale-toul/OCP4baremetalIPI/README.md

 ### Configure networking in the provisioning VM

-The following network configuration allows the bootstrap VM created as a nested virtual machine inside the provisioning host to be reachable from outside the provisioning host.
-The bootstrap VM is connected to the provisioning bridges (chucky and provision) directly which allows it to get IPs in the external networks and therefore be accessible from outside the provisioning VM
+The following network configuration allows the bootstrap VM, created as a nested virtual machine inside the provisioning host, to be reachable from outside the provisioning host.

+The bootstrap VM is connected to the routeable and provision bridges (chucky and provision) directly which allows it to get IPs in the external networks and therefore be accessible from outside the provisioning VM

 Do this from a local terminal or the connection will be dropped half way through the configuration process.

 Apply these instructions Even if a network connection is already active and working.